johncf/editor-design/README.md

 The indices will be coarse grained or non-existent as we move farther from the Cursor.
 We will be making a few approximations in case we need data from those parts of the buffer.

-### Line breaks

-Text should either be structured for easy line-separability (within core).

 ### Bracket pairs